Skip to Content

 Ledger table policy is a concept that allows you to manage important tables in a database as ledgers.
 For tables managed as ledgers, you can force users to go through a workflow approval process to execute DML queries.

-The existing ledger table policy feature was provided as a separate license, but from version 10.2.1 onwards, it is provided as an integrated DAC feature.
+The existing ledger table policy feature was provided as a separate license, but from version 10.2.1 onwards, it is provided as an integrated DAC feature without requiring a separate license.

 Administrators can set up ledgers at the table level of databases through the Ledger Table Policy menu.
 When a ‘Ledger-specific Approval Rule’ is mapped to a table, it goes through the ledger workflow process.
 By mapping a ledger-specific approval rule, the table immediately takes on the characteristics of a ledger table.